chefpkj/Chief-Advisor/README.md

 # Chief Advisor
 A personal assistant powered by OpenAI using ReactJS and Tailwind CSS for frontend and NodesJs for backend providing seamless experience.
+The app stores user interactions from earlier logged in sessions separately for every account in a MongoDB database.

 ## App Demo
 Link to video